oshea00/massConsole/readme.md

-# MassTransit Conole example with RabbitMQ transport
+# MassTransit Console example with RabbitMQ transport

 To run this example, you need a rabbitmq server.